 WITHIN 750 NM OF ECUADOR...

-night.
-Gentle to moderate NE winds will prevail N of the monsoon
+The moderate southerly winds will persist south of the monsoon

 REMAINDER OF THE AREA...

 Please see the special features section above for more